-Thomson (2001) analyzed the platform to policy linkage in the Netherlands by measuring the fulfillment of election pledges on socio-economic policy.
+Thomson (2001) analyzed the platform-to-policy linkage in the Netherlands by measuring the fulfillment of election pledges on socio-economic policy.
 By all standards this article is well crafted.
-To dig out pledges from the manifestos Thomson used the same method as Royed did and came out with a rate of agreement of 88%.
-But contrary to Royed, whose definition of pledge is operated by the presence of an outcome, Thomson was more selective and restricted his definition to policy actions.
+To dig out pledges from party manifestos Thomson used the same method as

+Royed did and came out with a rate of fulfillment of 61%.
+But contrary to Royed, whose definition of pledge is operationalized by the presence of an outcome, Thomson was more selective and restricted his definition to policy actions.
 To assess the fulfillment of election pledges, a CD-ROM database containing references to, and a short description of, all government decisions has been used as the main source.
 The dependant variable can take three values: not fulfilled, partially fulfilled and fully fulfilled, according to the degree of congruence between government decisions and pledges.
 A partially fulfilled pledge means that some policy may be taken in the direction indicated by the pledge, but falling short of full realization.
-One of the most interesting aspects of this article is a counter-verification of pledge fulfillment by a panel of experts.
+One of the most interesting aspects of Thomson's work is a counterverification of pledge fulfillment by a panel of experts.
 A sample of 110 pledges was judged by area specialists and the inter-coder reliability, measured by a Cohen's Kappa coefficient of 0.70, is quite good.

-Pétry (2002) finds that 75 percent of the pledges in the platform of the Parti québécois in the 1994 and 1998 elections were fulfilled over the period 1994-2000.
-As with the work by Royed and Thomson, Pétry's work provides operational definitions of election pledges and government actions.
+Petry (2002) finds that 75% of the pledges in the platform of the Parti québécois in the 1994 and 1998 Quebec elections were fulfilled over the period 1994-2000.
+As with the work by Royed (Royed 1996) and Thomson, Petry's work provides operational definitions of election pledges and government actions.
 Government actions are based on a large variety of documentary sources (laws, internal party documents, annual reports by ministries, budget speeches, media reports).
-Unlike Thomson, there is no measure of inter-coder reliability.
+Unlike Thomson, there is no measure of intercoder reliability.
 However, and this is a novelty, the method of linking pledges to government actions tries to be as neutral and objective as possible.
 It simply consists of reporting whether a documentary source declares that a pledge has been fulfilled or not.
 This leaves nothing, in theory, to the researcher's own judgment.
-A similar method is used by Pétry and Collette (2006) in their study of how the Liberal government of Jean Charest fulfilled its pledges after the 2003 Québec election.
-Pétry's (2002) operational definition of pledges and government actions remain unchanged.
-However, the documentary basis has been extended considerably.
+A similar method is used by Petry and Collette (2006) in their study of how the Liberal government of Jean Charest fulfilled its pledges after the 2003 Quebec election.
+Petry's (2002) operational definition of pledges and government actions remain unchanged.
+However, the documentary basis has been extended considerably in the Petry and Collette study.

 We close the list with a recent study by Ringquist and Dasse (2004) linking pledges to policy in environmental policy in the US.
-Instead of testing directly whether the pledges in party platforms are redeemed, they record individual Congress members' scores in the National Political Awareness Test (NPAT).5 These are then matched with the results of congressional roll-call votes on environmental issues.
-The next step was to integrate environmental policy promises into four different probit regression models, along with other independent variables such as campaign contributors, gender, race, etc. In the four models the promise variable had a positive and significant effect on dependent variable.
-Ringquist and Dasse's decision to rely on NPAT survey results instead of party platform pledges and on Congressional roll-calls instead of the content of policy speeches or laws revives a tradition that was open thirty five years ago by David (1971).
+Instead of testing directly whether the pledges in party platforms are redeemed, they record individual Congress members' scores in the National Political Awareness Test (NPAT).5 These are then matched with the results of congressional roll call votes on environmental issues.
+The next step was to integrate environmental policy promises into four different probit regression models, along with other independent variables such as campaign contributors, gender, race, etc. In the four models, the promise variable had a positive and significant effect on the dependent variable.
+Ringquist and Dasse's decision to rely on NPAT survey results instead of party platform pledges and on Congressional roll call votes instead of the content of policy speeches or laws revives a tradition that was open thirty five years ago by David (1971).

-Conclusion and discussion
+4. Conclusion and discussion